 The Werewolf Caper:

-But I really do think that I have finally figured it out.
-(Actually I think I did so some time ago.
+But as of around 2012 or 2013 I really do think that I have finally figured it out.
+(Actually I think I did so some time earlier.
 But it took moving the whole site into a different website building program to produce a compelling opportunity to be worth having to redo all the sidebars.)

 It was really a very clever bit of exposition.
 Sketched in without much detail, it gave us just enough solid information to grab the ball and run with it.

 In the wrong direction entirely, it would now appear.

 Or at any rate so it now seems after the train wreck of DHs, when we — most unexpectedly — had it thrown in our faces that the disgraceful exhibition which we saw in our Pensive junket with Harry during the Occlumency lessons sequence of OotP had taken place after the werewolf caper, rather than before.